Make-Magazine/makerfaire/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 == Changelog ==

+= 3.1.23 =
+* Fixed a compatibility issue with GF 2.5.5.4+ which converted default values to the term ID when displayed/stored.
+* Added taxonomy name (in addition to label) to Taxonomy dropdowns.
+Credit: @grapplerulrich

 = 3.1.22 =

 * Added post name (in addition to label) to Post Type dropdowns in Form Editor.
 Credit: @grapplerulrich